Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Background Related Work

+We begin with a brief background on knowledge graphs and introduce terminology used throughout this paper.
+We then discuss related work in KG system design, as well as KG visualization tools and practices.

-\section{Knowledge Graphs}
+\subsection{Knowledge Graphs}

-Fundamentally, a knowledge graph is a data model that represents and stores knowledge in the form of nodes (i.e. \textit{entities}) and edges (i.e. the \textit{relationships} between entities).
-A visual illustration of a KG can be seen in Figure~\ref{fig:kg-example}.
-The concept of a knowledge graph has existed for several decades, dating back to the rise of the semantic web\cite{berners2001semantic} first proposed by Tim Berners-Lee in 2001.
-After the launch of Google's Knowledge Graph\cite{ehrlinger2016towards} in 2012, KGs gained notable popularity in the mid-2010s along with the rise of artificial intelligence (AI), and the demand for more sophisticated representations of data.
+Fundamentally, a knowledge graph is a data model that represents knowledge in the form of nodes (i.e. \textit{entities}), edges (i.e. the \textit{relations} between entities) and properties (i.e. \textit{attributes}) that can be defined for both nodes and edges.
+A visual illustration of a simple KG can be seen in Figure~\ref{fig:kg-example}.
+The concept of a knowledge graph dates back to the rise of the semantic web\cite{berners2001semantic} in 2001; however, KGs gained notable popularity after the launch of Google's Knowledge Graph\cite{ehrlinger2016towards} in 2012, along with the demand for more sophisticated representations of data.

-KGs are pervasive in a variety of industries, including healthcare, finance, and e-commerce\cite{hogan2021knowledge}.
-In their respective domains, they are used to model diverse ecosystems, such as patients and their medical conditions, financial transactions between accounts, and products purchased or returned by customers.
-Their ability to represent nuanced relationships provides a rich (and often hierarchical) structure to reason about data beyond classically used tables or relational databases.
-As a data structure, KGs lend themselves well to manage data lakes, data warehouses, and knowledge bases.
-One notable example is WikiData, which acts as the underlying data structure to Wikipedia.

-KGs are frequently used for natural language processing (NLP) applications, including recommendation systems\cite{li2021kg4vis} and interactive conversational systems (e.g., Apple's \textit{Siri} or Amazon's \textit{Alexa}\cite{kepuska2018next}).
-This is in part because a KG's triplet formation for storing knowledge (i.e. \{\textit{head, relation, tail}\}) makes it easy to query via pattern-matching.
-Additionally, because of the inherent graph structure for KGs (i.e. nodes and links), common graph analytic algorithms can be applied (e.g., node/edge centrality) to learn and make predictions about the data.
-Consequently, knowledge graphs can be used for node and edge classification or regression.
-For example, using a KG of news articles to help model (and predict) the change in stock prices.

-In addition to NLP-related research for KGs, work is now also being done to train GNNs on KGs, e.g., for KG completion\cite{zamini2022review} and link prediction\cite{nguyen2022node}.
-Another recent and promising direction of KG research is in explainable AI (XAI)\cite{tiddi2020knowledge}.
-In this instance, the ``knowledge'' (data) in a KG can be used to provide semantic explanations for why a model, whether trained on the KG or not, makes certain predictions.
-We discuss additional use cases for KGs in the space of AI/ML in Section~\ref{sec:users-use-cases}.

-There are several well-known knowledge graph databases that are commonly used today, including Stardog\cite{union2020stardog} and Virtuoso\cite{galkin2016enterprise}.
-Many of our interview participants (Section~\ref{sec:methodology}) in particular use Neo4j\cite{miller2013graph}, an open-source graph database designed for handling complex, highly connected data.
-It uses the Cypher declarative query language, which is specifically designed for querying Neo4J graph databases.
-Other common KG query languages include SPARQL and Gremlin (instead used for querying Resource Description Framework triplestores).
-For a further background on KGs, we point to Hogan et al.'s survey paper\cite{hogan2021knowledge}.